Home > Schengen zone > Currency in the Schengen Area

 Most shops, hotels, and restaurants in Hungary (especially in city centers) accept debit and credit cards.

-Iceland uses the Icelandic krona (ISK), not the euro.
+Iceland uses the Icelandic krona (ISK).
 If you’re planning a trip to Reykjavik, or anywhere else on the stunning island of Iceland, you’ll be making transactions with the Icelandic krona.

-Iceland is very digitally modern, and you should have no problem using your debit or credit card when traveling.
+You should have no problem using your debit or credit card when visiting.

-The euro (€).
-Italy is part of the Schengen zone and has used the euro since 1999.
+Italy's official currency is the euro (€).
 If you're in Rome, Venice, Florence, or anywhere else in Italy, you will be using euros for your purchases.

-Before Italy adopted the euro, the Italian lira was used.
+Before Italy adopted the euro in 1999, the Italian lira was used.
+Their currency change went into full effect in 2002.

 Debit and credit are widely used in Italy, though it never hurts to have a few euros on you, especially at markets or in more rural locations.

-When traveling to Latvia, major debit cards are widely accepted, especially at touristic locations such as hotels or downtown neighborhoods.
+Major debit cards are widely accepted, especially at tourist locations such as hotels or downtown neighborhoods.
 However, many smaller shops and restaurants, especially outside of tourist areas, may not accept debit cards, so it’s best to have some cash on you when traveling through Latvia.

 Liechtenstein uses the Swiss franc (CHF), sharing its currency with neighboring Switzerland.

-Major debit cards are widely used in Lithuania, but cash is also still widely used, especially at smaller "mom and pop" shops, restaurants, and street markets.
-It’s best to make sure you have a few euros on hand.
+Major debit cards are widely accepted in Lithuania, but cash is also still widely used, especially at smaller "mom and pop" shops, restaurants, and street markets.
+It’s best to make sure you have a few euros with you.

 The euro (€).
 The small island nation of Malta uses the euro.
-Before switching to the euro, Malta’s official currency was the Maltese lira.
+Before switching to the euro in 2008, Malta’s official currency was the Maltese lira.

-Debit and credit are very common for transactions in Europe, though for some small purchases, cash is still common as well.
+Debit and credit are very common for transactions in Europe, though for some small purchases, cash is still common, too.
+It's not a bad idea to carry a bit on you.

 The euro (€).
 The euro is the official currency of the Netherlands, which includes popular cities like Amsterdam.